Vivendi says Milan prosecutor probe is a routine matter of course

-MILAN (Reuters) - The investigation by Milan prosecutors of Vivendi (VIV.PA) managers stems from a complaint filed by the main shareholder of Italian broadcaster Mediaset (MS.MI) and is a due matter of course, the French group said on Thursday.
+MILAN, Oct 5 (Reuters) - The investigation by Milan prosecutors of Vivendi managers stems from a complaint filed by the main shareholder of Italian broadcaster Mediaset and is a due matter of course, the French group said on Thursday.

 Earlier on Thursday police raided the headquarters of Vivendi in Paris in connection with a probe into alleged market abuse relating to its acquisition of a stake in Mediaset.